-Our roofing company will remove the shingles, underlayment, and nails from the roof decking then clean the roof surface.
-We use a dump trailer to dispose of and hall away the debris.
+Our roofing crew will remove the shingles, underlayment, and nails from the roof decking then clean the roof surface.
+We use a dump trailer to dispose of and haul away the debris.

 We protect your investment and safeguard vulnerable areas of your roof by installing an extra waterproofing material that provides a secondary layer of protection in valleys, protrusions, and flashing areas.
 By installing the extra waterproofing, it creates a watertight barrier that provides continuous protection year after year.